BvChung/ModernfyDesign-frontend/README.md

 ## Overview

 ModernfyDesign is a modern e-commerce furniture store with simulated transactions, creating orders, and CRUD functionality with products implemented through an admin page.
+Images are uploaded and retrieved using Cloudinary.

 ## Table of Contents